 You can improve the visibility in your home by considering the following tips.

 Want to address more than just lighting in your home?
-Prevent falls all year long by reviewing our FREE Home Safety Assessment.
+Prevent falls all year long by getting a FREE Home Safety Assessment through your local Caring office.

 It’s easy to prevent dehydration, however.
 Just make sure your loved one is drinking enough fluid throughout the day.
 With yummy options like hot chocolate, flavorful teas, and hot coffee, there should be something for any senior!